Edward-choi/FINA4350/blogs/sentiment_analysis.md

 ### Encoding
 Encoding involves converting text into numerical vectors that can be understood and processed by NLP models.
 Our model uses a technique called transformer-based encoding.
 It feeds the tokens into a deep neural network.
 Such a network consists of multiple layers of transformers, which are capable of processing text in a bidirectional manner, capturing the context of words in both directions.
 Finally, a numerical vector representing the meaning of the token based on the context of the surrounding words is outputed.

+nlptown/bert-base-multilingual-uncased-sentiment provides an easy way for us to encode the text in a few lines.

+'''
+tokenizer = AutoTokenizer.from_pretrained('nlptown/bert-base-multilingual-uncased-sentiment')
+tokens = tokenizer.encode(row['Text'], return_tensors='pt')
+'''

 ### Classification
 Classification in sentiment analysis means assigning sentiment labels to text, such as positive, negative, or neutral.
 Once the input text has been encoded, the encoded text vectors are fed into the neural network classifier.
 The classifier applies a set of matrix transformations and nonlinear functions to the encoded text vectors to generate a prediction of the sentiment label.
 Specifically, the neural network takes the sequence of encoded text vectors as input and applies a series of dense layers, followed by a final softmax layer, to generate a distribution over the possible sentiment labels.